turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 Let's take a look at the example below:

 <p data-height="300" data-theme-id="23788" data-slug-hash="EyKxpp" data-default-tab="js,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/EyKxpp/">$(this)</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>

-Let's take a look at [this simple form](http://jsbin.com/basolo/).
-Right now, it doesn't work.
-Let's wire it up together.

 ## Exercise, Part Five: